EditaAnomaly/S8-GI-Drieam/README.md

 # S8-GI-Drieam Repository contents

-## Practice Courses

-Contains the React, Ruby and RubyOnRails code from excercises done to better understand the basics of these languages and frameworks.

-## Project Documentation

-Is split per HBO-i activities - Analysis, Design, Realisation, Advice and Management.
+All contents are divided into HBO-i activities - Analysis, Design, Realisation, Advice and Management.

 ### 1. Analysis